 Alex is a passionate chamber musician, and has collaborated with such artists as Silvia Carredu, Peter Hill and Steve Davislim.
 He has a particular interest in contemporary music, and is the pianist of the ELISION ensemble.
 Alex has appeared as a soloist and chamber musician on ABC Classic and the MBS network, and has performed in Europe, Asia, the USA and around Australia.
-Festivals include Shanghai New Music Week, the Metropolis New Music Festival, Melbourne Festival, BIFEM, a performance at the National Concert Hall of Taiwan, and a residency at the Center for 21st Century Music in Buffalo, New York.
-He has worked with composers including Liza Lim and Unsuk Chin, as well as Aaron Cassidy, who is currently working on a piano concerto for Alex.
+Festivals include Shanghai New Music Week, the Metropolis New Music Festival, Melbourne Festival, BIFEM, Extended Play, a performance at the National Concert Hall of Taiwan, and a residency at the Center for 21st Century Music in Buffalo, New York.
+He has worked with composers including Liza Lim, Unsuk Chin, and Aaron Cassidy.

 Moving from Gippsland to Sydney after finishing school, Alex completed a Bachelor of Music (Performance) with First Class Honours at the Sydney Conservatorium.
 In 2016, he relocated to Melbourne to study with Timothy Young at the Australian National Academy of Music (ANAM), where he completed three years of the Professional Performance Program.
 Aside from Timothy, mentors include Dr Paul Rickard-Ford and Judy Hall OAM.

 Alex is currently based in Stuttgart, Germany, where he is being mentored by Nicolas Hodges.